JasonFeng365/selenehr/README.md

 `hr tu "sample\Euler's Multiples Redux"`

 `mdparse`/`md`: Parse an existing Markdown file into `hr_info/statement.json`.
 Fields are `statement`, `inputFormat`, `constraints`, and `outputFormat`.
-Please edit `compileStatement.py` to make a custom parser.
+You can edit `compileStatement.py` to make a custom parser.

 `hr md "sample\Euler's Multiples Redux"`

 `upload`: Upload a problem statement into HackerRank, using SeleneHR.
-If the problem is missing a `hr_info/hr_pid.txt` file, creates a new problem.
+If the problem is missing a `hr_info/hr_pid.txt` file, creates a new problem and creates `hr_info/hr_pid.txt` with the new problem's ID.
 Otherwise, updates the problem with HackerRank ID matching the ID inside the text file.
 Requires `hr_info/statement.json`.

 `hr upload "sample\Euler's Multiples Redux"`